James Rixon for Histon and Impington

 James is passionate about improving the built environment.
 He runs an architectural consultancy in Cambridge that works with local charities and other organisations on decarbonisation and retrofit strategies.

 He is a founding co-director of the community not-for-profit Cambridge Retrofit Hub, tasked with decarbonising homes in Cambridgeshire to make them warmer, healthier and cheaper to run.
-You can often find James on a Saturday morning at the Histon farmers market on the HI Sustainability stall.

 James got involved in local politics whilst working to resolve issues of flooding experienced by himself and other Histon residents caused by the building of the new primary school.
 The impact of the flooding on neighbours appalled him, and the council wasn't taking the necessary measures to fix the problem.
 James coordinated the residents and worked with the council and got them to concede that the construction of the school was impacting the residents of Garden Walk and to take steps to rectify the problem.